-Sometimes a formal Freedom of Information request may be needed, but this is not always the case.
-Senior officers of the Ombudsman’s office have been authorised to disclose the following information to a person who has made a complaint to the office, or to a person known to be acting on their behalf:
+Sometimes a formal Freedom of Information (FOI) request may be needed, however this is not always the case.
+Senior officers of the Ombudsman’s Office have been authorised to disclose the following information to a person who has made a complaint to the Office (or to a person acting on their behalf):

 - Other documents where the officer making the disclosure is satisfied that the person would have already seen them (for example, copies of correspondence between themselves and the agency, which is the subject of their complaint).